 Using rubrics: When you ask students to create using the target language, and you want to grade or score what they create, a rubric can be very helpful.
-There are usually many "correct" answers for items like compositions (even short ones), presentations, conversations, and projects.
+There are usually many

+"correct" answers for items like compositions (even short ones), presentations, conversations, and projects.
 These kinds of items are best graded or scored using a rubric.

 A rubric describes the language performance you expect at each level.
-(See the Associate Director of Curriculum and Instruction for the CLS for examples.)
+See Dr. Knell for examples.
 A rubric helps you grade consistently and helps students understand your expectations and the logic you used to assign a grade or score.